psp-re/psp-re.github.io/content/blog/words.md

 What went wrong when I initially tested my Rust nidcracker program?
 As I mentioned in the original post, high entropy and a small hash == garbage output.
-The highentropy problem comes from using every permutation of 4 words from 1000 words (give or take).
+The high entropy problem comes from using every permutation of 4 words from 1000 words (give or take).

 ## The solution